 Published: Mon May 1 2017 10:00 AM

 The expected numbers of earthquakes continue to drop.
-There is now a 19% chance of one or more M6.0-6.9 earthquakes occurring within the next three months.
+There is now a 17% chance of one or more M6.0-6.9 earthquakes occurring within the next three months.

-For the anniversary edition of the forecast, we have revised the forecast model slightly to make it consistent with the Kaikoura hazard model (the details can be found here). we will now provide future forecast up-dates every three months.
+We have revised the forecast model slightly to make it consistent with the Kaikoura hazard model (the details can be found here). we will now provide future forecast up-dates every three months.

 While no one can yet scientifically predict earthquakes, we can provide forecasts of future aftershocks (based on probabilities), as well as some scenarios from what is most likely to happen to what is very unlikely, but still possible.
 Most earthquake aftershock sequences decay (i.e. the number of earthquakes generally decreases) over time, with spikes of activity that can include larger earthquakes.